Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem10.md

 #### Usage

-*symbolItem.sourceLibraryName*
+SymbolItem.sourceLibraryName

 #### Description

-Property; a string that specifies the name of the item in the source file library.
+Property; `string`; Specifies the name of the item in the source file library.
 It is used for shared library symbols.

 #### Example